-Program 2 or 3 to Program 1.
-You have a covered process subject to Program 2 or 3 requirements that experienced an accidental release of a regulated substance with offsite impacts four years ago.
+From Program 2 or 3 to Program 1.
+At the time you submit your RMP, you have a covered process subject to Program 2/3 requirements because it experienced an accidental release of a regulated substance with offsite impacts four years ago.
 Subsequent process changes have made such an event unlikely (as demonstrated by the worst-case release analysis).
-One year after you submit your RMP, the applicability of the accident has now expired and the process is eligible for Program 1.
+One year after you submit your RMP, the accident will no longer be included in the five-year accident report for the process, so the process is eligible for Program 1.
 If you elect to qualify the process for Program 1, you must submit a revised RMP within six months of the program level change, indicating and documenting that the process is now in compliance with the new program level requirements.

-Program 1, 2, or 3 to Not Covered.
-You have a covered process that is subject to part 68 requirements, but, due to a reduction in production, the amount of regulated substance no longer exceeds the threshold.
+From Program 1, 2 or 3 to Not Covered.
+You have a covered process that has been subject to part 68 requirements, but due to a reduction in production, the amount of a regulated substance it holds no longer exceeds the threshold.
 Therefore, the process is no longer a covered process.
 You must submit a revised RMP within six months indicating that your process is no longer subject to any program level requirements.